boonebgorges/buddypress-docs/readme.txt

 = 1.0 =
 * Improved support for TinyMCE loading on custom themes
 * More consistent tab highlighting in group subnav
+* Fixed bug that prevented reverting to the "no parent" setting

 = 1.0-beta-2 =
 * Added pagination for doc list view